 - The significant risk of fraud in assumptions used in the actuarial reserving pertaining to the valuation assertion.
-In response to this risk we performed the following: - Obtained an understanding of the relevant controls over the actuarial reserving process; - Assessed the appropriateness of key management judgements used in the year end assumption setting process by studying the factors underlying morbidity and loss experience; and - Assessed completeness and accuracy of the data used to support the experience and reserves calculation. - The significant risk of fraud in revenue recognition, specifically pertaining to the cut-off assertion.
-In response to this risk we performed the following: - Tested relevant controls over the revenue recording process; and - Performed independent recalculation of year end revenue accruals based on the accrual methodology in order to assess that revenue has been recognized in the correct period.
+In response to this risk we performed the following: - Obtained an understanding of the relevant controls over the actuarial reserving process: - Assessed the appropriateness of key management judgements used in the year end assumption setting process by studying the factors underlying morbidity and loss experience; and - Assessed completeness and accuracy of the data used to support the experience and reserves calculation. - The significant risk of fraud in revenue recognition, specifically pertaining to the cut-off assertion.
+In response to this risk we performed the following: - Tested relevant controls over the revenue recording process: - Performed independent recalculation of year end revenue accruals based on the accrual methodology in order to assess that revenue has been recognized in the correct period, and; - Obtained newly signed contracts and assessed that the treaties are recorded in the correct accounting period.